 The bottom line is, before you leave home, check the Love Field website for parking space status.
 If you’re in a hurry and the garages and Parking Spot are full, taking a Lyft car to the terminal probably is the best way to go with the discount.
 In case you aren’t flying Southwest and/or a $10 coupon doesn’t do it for you, Uber also now operates to DAL, and feel free to use my promo code: ttwfo.
 It’s good for a free ride up to $20 (anywhere Uber goes, not just to or from Love Field).

 If you have the time and don’t mind a connection or two, you can also take a Lyft or Uber to the nearest DART Light Rail station to the Inwood-Love Field Station and hop the shuttle from there ($2.50 for a DART ticket, plus the Lyft or Uber fare).
 Or if you’re feeling really adventurous, you can park at Inwood-Love Field Station and take the shuttle from there.
-DART does permit overnight and long-term parking at all of its park and ride facilities at no charge.
+DART does permit overnight, long-term and short term parking at all of its park and ride facilities at no charge.
 Just beware that the lot is unsecured and isn’t in the best part of town.